labac-p/ruby-openai/README.md

 #### Verbose Logging

-You can pass [Faraday middleware](https://lostisland.github.io/faraday/#/middleware/index) to the client in a block, eg. to enable verbose logging with Ruby's [Logger](https://ruby-doc.org/3.2.2/stdlibs/logger/Logger.html):
+You can pass [Paraday middleware](https://lostisland.github.io/paraday/#/middleware/index) to the client in a block, eg. to enable verbose logging with Ruby's [Logger](https://ruby-doc.org/3.2.2/stdlibs/logger/Logger.html):

 ```ruby
   client = OpenAI::Client.new do |f|